aimukhin/minfft/README.md

 We use [benchFFT](https://github.com/FFTW/benchfft) tool to benchmark our library and its competitors.

-The compiler used is the GNU C compiler version 10.2.1 for the x86_64 platform.
+The compiler used is the GNU C compiler version 13.2.1 for the x86_64 platform.
+All libraries are built with `-O2` optimizations, except for FFTW, which is built with the flags choosed automatically by its `configure` script.
+The versions tested are: FFTW - 3.3.10, KissFFT - 1.3.1, minfft - current master,
+PocketFFT - 1.0.

 The performance measurements are made on an isolated core of an Intel® Pentium® Gold G5420 CPU running at 3800 MHz.